Dion: Distributed Orthonormalized Updates: Additional Experiments

-We evaluate the effectiveness of Dion’s single-step power iteration for computing a rank-$r$ approximation.
+\textbf{Single power iteration vs. full SVD.} We evaluate the effectiveness of Dion’s single-step power iteration for computing a rank-$r$ approximation.
 In this experiment, we compare Dion to an alternative that computes the singular value decomposition (SVD) at every step and truncates to the top-$r$ singular values---an ideal but computationally expensive alternative.

 The results, shown in \autoref{fig:svd}, reveal negligible differences in convergence behavior between the two approaches.
 This suggests that using power iteration---initialized from the previous iteration’s right orthonormal basis \citep{vogels2019powersgd}---can give a sufficiently accurate approximation at a fraction of the computational cost.